What is guest passenger liability?

 Unlike auto insurance, where everyone in the car is automatically covered by your liability insurance, passengers on the back of a motorcycle may not be.
 If you’re worried that your policy doesn’t offer personal injury protection, you may want to reread it or contact an agent who can help you.

-Guest Passenger Liability insurance covers bodily injury suffered by guests on the back of your bike.
-Bodily injury is defined as bodily harm, sickness, or disease, including required care, loss of services or death that may result as a consequence of an accident you are liable, or at-fault”, for causing.
+For the record, bodily injury is defined as bodily harm, sickness, or disease, including required care, loss of services, or even death that may result as a consequence of an accident you are liable, or at-fault, for causing.

-Even when mandatory in a particular state, some insurers may include it in your liability coverage, so it may not be individually listed on your policy declarations page, issued to you when you purchased or renewed your insurance policy.
+Even when mandatory in a particular state, some insurers may include it in your liability coverage, so it may not be individually listed on your policy declarations page, which is issued to you when you purchased or renewed your insurance policy.

 Laws surrounding this coverage depend on the state in which you reside.
 You may find that even though motorcycles are more common in your area than others, that they aren’t required to have any sort of coverage.
 Which could end up being alarming, should there be a large number of accident reports that include motorcycles for your location.